t-gottschalk/react-todo-list/README.md

-# todo-list-react
+# react-todo-list
 React Learning

 Created while studying fundamentals for React.
-This assignment was to make an online todo-list using fundamental React concepts such as:
+This assignment was to make an online to-do list using fundamental React concepts such as:

 * React Lifecycle Methods
 * JavaScript Array Filter Method